 Awards Committee: The Committee typically consists of at least one board member.

 Establish award categories for the year’s awards and criteria or examples of accomplishments that qualify recipients of each award.
 Reach out to board members, general membership in advance of the Annual Meeting to solicit nominations for award recipients.
 Select award recipients and submit to full board for approval.
 Recipients are recognized at the Annual Meeting, in the case of the Recycler of the Year award with an engraved award, in the case of other awards an engraved award, plaque or certificate may be deemed appropriate depending upon type of award and available budget.
 A brief description of the person’s or group’s accomplishments for receiving the award is announced at the Annual Meeting.

 Each year the Steve Apotheker Recycler of the Year award is given to someone who has dedicated time and talents to promote and advance the recycling industry.

 Other possible categories used in the past which may be considered:

-Communications Committee: Chaired by a board member, the Communications Committee is ideally composed of board members and/or from general membership.
+Communications Committee: Chaired by a board member, the Communications Committee is ideally composed of board members and/or general membership.
 Experience with writing news articles, press releases or composing newsletters is helpful.